God Speed You! Black Emperor

 God Speed You!
 Black Emperor (ゴッド・スピード・ユー!
 Black Emperor) is a 1976 Japanese black-and-white 16 mm documentary film by director Mitsuo Yanagimachi that follows the exploits of young Japanese motorcyclists known as the "Black Emperors".

 The 1970s in Japan saw the rise of a motorcycling movement called the bōsōzoku, which drew the interest of the media.
 The movie follows a member of the "Black Emperors" motorcycle club and his interaction with his parents after he gets in trouble with the police.

 The Canadian post-rock band Godspeed You!
-Black Emperor took their name from the film.
+Black Emperor named themselves after the film.